 |Sony A7S II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the A7R III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-PL9 lacks such a headphone port.

 Studio photographers will appreciate that the Sony A7R III (unlike the E-PL9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-PL9 and the A7R III are recent models that are part of the current product line-up.
-The A7R III replaced the earlier Sony A7R II, while the E-PL9 followed on from the Olympus E-PL8.
+The E-PL9 is a recent model that features in the current product line-up of Olympus.
+In contrast, the A7R III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Is the Olympus E-PL9 better than the Sony A7R III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - More compact: Is smaller (117x68mm vs 127x96mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 270g or 42 percent) and hence easier to carry around.